yogeshwaranm-turing/amazon-agentic/envs/finance_experts/tools/interface_4/policy.md

 ## Redemption Processing

-1. Verify that approval is present using approval_lookup (Compliance Officer and Finance Officer approvals required).
+1. Verify that approval is present using verify_approval (Compliance Officer and Finance Officer approvals required).
 2. Obtain investor_id, fund_id, amount_or_units, request_date, reason (optional), redemption_fee (optional), and finance_officer_approval from (1), and compliance_officer_approval from (1).
 3. Process the redemption using process_redemption.
 4. Create an audit entry for the redemption using record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**
 - Approval not provided
 - Processing or reporting failed